 I. Catalog description: MGMT

+Number: 3123

-Business Ethics
+Title for Catalog: Business Ethics

 Description: This course is an interdisciplinary study of business ethics and the social responsibility of business organizations in society.
 The course will consider professional and applied ethics, law and organizational behavior.
 The focus of the course is on the individual and managerial decision making process in response to ethical issues arising in the business context.
 Students will explore the role of business in society; discuss general theories of ethics; explain and apply key ethical theories in business; and develop and defend their own ethical positions.